Intermittency in the small-time behavior of L\'evy processes: A note on the multifractal formalism

-consisting of the points in the domain where $f$ has the H\"older exponent of value $h$.
+In the multifractal analysis one analyzes the sets $S_h=\{ t : H(t)=h \}$ consisting of the points in the domain where $f$ has the H\"older exponent of value $h$.
 In the interesting examples, sets $S_h$ are fractal and one typically uses Hausdorff dimension $\dim_H S_h$ of these sets to measure their size.
 The mapping $h \mapsto d(h)=\dim_H S_h$ is called the spectrum of singularities (also multifractal or Hausdorff spectrum) with the convention that $\dim_H \emptyset=-\infty$.
 The set of $h$ such that $d(h)\neq - \infty$ is referred to as the support of the spectrum.
 A function $f$ is said to be multifractal if the support of its spectrum is non-trivial, in the sense that it is not a one point set.

 When considered for a stochastic process, H\"older exponents are random variables and $S_h$ random sets.
-However, in many cases the spectrum is deterministic, that is, for almost every sample path spectrum is equally defined.
+However, in many cases the spectrum is deterministic, that is, for almost every sample path spectrum is the same.
 Moreover, the spectrum is usually homogeneous, in the sense it is the same when considered over any nonempty subset $A\subset [0,\infty)$.

 It is well-known that the sample paths of Brownian motion are monofractal, i.e.~$d(1/2)=1$ and $d(h)=-\infty$ for $h\neq 1/2$.
 However, other L\'evy processes typically have multifractal paths \cite{jaffard1999levy,balanca2013}.
 Namely, if there is no Gaussian component and $\beta^0>0$, then the spectrum of singularities is a.s.